run-ai/docs/docs/Administrator/Cluster-Setup/access-roles.md

 You can enable these restricted environment by setting the `pspEnabled` or `openshift` configuration [flags](../customize-cluster-install/#configuration-flags) in the Helm values file before installing the Run:AI cluster.

-There are other configuration flags controlling specific behavioral aspects of Run:AI.
-Specifically those which require additional permissions.
-Such as automatic namespace/project creation, secret propagation and more.
+Other configuration flags are controlling specific behavioral aspects of Run:AI.
+Specifically, those which require additional permissions.
+Such as automatic namespace/project creation, secret propagation, and more.

-The purpose of this document is to provide security officers with a ability to review what cluster-wide access Run:AI requires, and verify that it is in line with organizational policy, prior to installing the Run:AI cluster.
+The purpose of this document is to provide security officers with the ability to review what cluster-wide access Run:AI requires, and verify that it is in line with organizational policy, before installing the Run:AI cluster.

 ## Review Cluster Access Roles